MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 **Introduction Paragraph** To capture (and keep) the interest of the prospects you need to create interest and positive mental acknowledgement from the start.
 This can be achieved by asking relevant provocative questions that prospects either do not know the answer to or can relate to in the introduction paragraph.

-__How to structure the content in this paragraph?__
+**How to structure the content in this paragraph?**
 - Make a section where you ask proactive questions.
 - Speak to a core pain they are likely experiencing that has a negative measurable impact.
 - The question should stimulate a strong emotional response.
-__How to format this paragraph?__
+**How to format this paragraph?**
 - Format this section as *a headline in itallic*.
-- Use these html tags: <h2><em> section with provocative questions </em></h2>
+- Use these html tags: `<h2><em>` section with provocative questions `</em></h2>`

-> [!Example] Do you have the right stock on your shelves?
+Example: Do you have the right stock on your shelves?
 Are stock outs costing you customers?
 And are your procurement decisions relying on basic spreadsheets?

 **Pain Paragraph** Pain is the most compelling motivator of driving prospects to take action.
 Therefore, it is of the upmost importance that you communicate WHY your prospects need your product through a “pain-based” paragraph that call out the fears that they are facing.

-__How to structure the content in this paragraph?__
+**How to structure the content in this paragraph?**
 - Use this paragraph to clearly demonstrate to your prospects that you genuinely understand their industry and unique business problems.
 - Describe the business challenges they are facing now (pain) and the ways their revenue growth, margins, productivity (desire), and so on are being negatively impacted by not taking action now.
 - Most importantly, call out the fears that are likely holding them back.
 - Remind them of the cost (higher risk, lower margins, lost sales) they are experiencing by putting off a decision.
 In so doing you have a bigger likelyhood of getting the messages through to them and enticing them to take action.

-__How to format this paragraph__
+**How to format this paragraph**
 - Format this section as a paragraph
-- Use these html tags: <p> pain paragraph</p>
+- Use these html tags: `<p>` pain paragraph`</p>`

-> [!Example] Managing inventory is a delicate balancing act.
+Example: Managing inventory is a delicate balancing act.
 Carry too little and you lose orders (and customers).
 Carry too much and you tie up much needed working capital.
 Carry far too much and you end up discounting, or worse, writing off obsolete products.

 **Benefit Paragraph** Likewise, you should also make a paragraph that describes the most important benefits and rewards that your prospects will realize by using your offer.

-__How to structure the content in this paragraph?__
+**How to structure the content in this paragraph?**

 - Tell them what they will gain by using your offer
 - You do not need to tell them how you do it, just what they will gain.
 - When describing the potential value in specific, measurable business terms ayou will appeal to both their desire and greed.